jmpessoa/lazandroidmodulewizard/docs/AppHelloWorld.md

 1.2) Fill the [form/dialog]([Imgur](https://i.imgur.com/6pn9cyP.png)) fields and "Ok" and "Save" to path that is showed ...
    - hint: "Path to Workspace" is your projects folder
    - hint: Accept "default" options! (but pay attention to the * signage)
+   - hint: search your project folder... you will find many treasures there! (look for lazarus project in ".../jni" folder)

 1.3) From Lazarus IDE select "Run" -> "Build"
    - Success!
 Your sistem is up to produce your first Android Apk!